 When Tatsumi Hijikata performed the weakened body in his last performance called Quiet House, he was in reality performing the vaporized body.
 Vaporization is the potential, invisible world body, which is of endless qualias.
-In the vaporized body performance, there are two things taking place: (1) The 3d world body that appears weak or in ash body or statue/freeze.
+In the vaporized body performance, there are two things taking place: (1) The 3d world body that appears weak or in ash body, dead body or statue/freeze.
 (2) The multidimensional invisible world.

 Hijikata was fond of Antonin Artaud of the Theater of Cruelty, and a term known as the body without organs (BwO) mirrors that of the vaporized body.
 Deleuze and Guattari were also fond of Artaud and make extensive use of the term as well.
 A & G say of the BwO: “The body without organs is not a dead body but a living body all the more alive and teeming once it has blown apart the organism and its organization.”² It is thus “alive and teeming” because it is in the multidimensional world.

 The dead or frozen body in butoh theater is a means to an end.
 A & G say, “You invent self-destructions that have nothing to do with the death drive.
 Dismantling the organism has never meant killing yourself, but rather opening the body to connections that presuppose an entire assemblage, circuits, conjunctions, levels and thresholds, passages and distributions of intensity, and territories and deterritorializations measured with the craft of a surveyor.”³ In other words, the dead or frozen body is means to an ultimate novelty and inner-creator.